A Midsummer Night’s Dream at Shakespeare’s Globe

 Photos: John Haynes

 A Midsummer Night’s Dream is on at Shakespeare’s Globe until 12th October 2013.
-For further information or to book tickets, visit here.
+For further information or to book visit the theatre’s website here.